gregology/gregology.github.io/codex.md

 #### Changelog
 - [history of changes to this document](https://github.com/gregology/gregology.github.io/commits/master/codex.md)

 ## Beliefs

 ### Beliefs about Me

 - I am ignorant
+- My emotions are my responsibility
+- My senses can easily be fooled, I experience the world though my senses
 - New information should update my perspective
 - Today's beliefs may not be tomorrow's beliefs
-- My emotions are my responsibility
+- It's my responsibility to befriend with people who think differently to me
 - I learn more from failure then success
-- My senses can easily be fooled, I experience the world though my senses
 - The most dangerous risk I can take is no risk as all
-- It's my responsibility to befriend with people who think differently to me
 - I make mistakes
+- I am privileged because
+  - I am human
+  - I have a loving & supporting family
+  - I natively speak english
+  - of my citizenships and permanent residency
+  - my physical appearance & cultural traits are considered "normal" where I live

 ### Beliefs about Humans